 Jesus knew that His spirit would return, when bidden by God, in another human temple (flesh).
 Otherwise He would not have repeatedly warned His followers to watch and be alert for the time of His return.
 There would have been no need to warn them if He, Christ, were literally and physically to “return” in the clouds with “angels”.

 There is yet one final consideration.
 Suppose Christ were to descend to the earth in the flesh, what then?
 Who would be able to recognize Him?
 Even our artists have painted Him after their own imaginations.
 Sometimes He has fair skin, sometimes dark.
 Some picture Him with blue eyes and some with black; with blonde hair or brunette; slight or sturdy.
 After nearly two thousand years, who could possibly recognize Him?
-If we say, “God would assist us to recognize Him,” then let us remember the following remarkable facts:
+If we say, “God would assist us to recognize Him”, then let us remember the following remarkable facts:

 A. (John, 20:14–15) It is less than three days since the crucifixion of Christ.
 Yet, Mary Magdalene does not

 know Christ when He appears to her.
-It is not 2000 years, but less than seventy-two hours.
+It is not 2,000 years, but less than seventy–two hours.

 “… she turned herself back, and saw Jesus standing, and knew not that it was Jesus.
 Jesus saith unto her, Woman, why weepest thou? whom seekest thou?
 She, supposing him to be the gardener, saith unto him, Sir, if thou hast borne Him hence, tell me where thou hast laid him, and I will take him away.”